 Some people have reservations about engaging in social media because of the risk of it becoming an obstacle to connecting with people, rather than something that helps connection and relationships.
 Psychotherapists in particular can be wary of technology which gets in the way of human communication.
 This is illustrated powerfully in the artist Eric Pickersgill’s work “Removed“.
 Again there are many different positions on this issue, and the resources here include some which take a more positive perspective on the value of social media.

-Psychological therapists of one sort or another have tended to be reluctant to engage publicly in social media.
+Some psychological therapists are reluctant to engage publicly in social media.
 The very open boundaries within Twitter have the potential to heighten ethical dilemmas and the risk of breaches in professional conduct.
 This is therefore an important area to approach thoughtfully and carefully.

 Therapists can also be concerned about their own boundaries and the personal risks of being a “public professional”.
 Most professional and regulatory bodies have produced guidelines on social media to help professionals be clear about how their social media use interacts with their professional roles.
 There are also some helpful “Twitter Tips” for health professionals highlighted by a range of influential tweeters which are included in the resources listed here.